 Why should I choose a five-year BS/MAT program program rather than graduating in four?

-You will graduate with an bachelor’s degree in an academic major and a master’s degree in Deaf Education.
+You will graduate with two degrees: Bachelor of Science and Master of Arts in Teaching.
 You will also hold three NJ teaching certifications.
 Separately, such achievement would take almost 7 years.
 Furthermore, spreading coursework over 5 years allows more flexibility in scheduling and gives you the opportunity to study abroad and be active in campus life.

 What is the job market like for deaf education teachers?

-Highly qualified Teachers of Individuals with Disabilities are in high demand.
-The department boasts a 100% placement rate for those seeking employment in special education.
+Highly qualified Teachers of d/Deaf children are in high demand.
+The department boasts a 100% placement rate for those seeking employment in d/Deaf education.

 12 to 15 students.